MrR0807/Notes/understanding-parquet-file.md

 Nested types before Google's Dremel in columnar formats were not solved or at least as stated in the paper:

 > Column stores have been adopted for analyzing relational data [1] but to the **best of our knowledge have not been extended to nested data models.**

+The creation of nested columnar representation was so successful, that opensource Paruqet format was based upon it.
+Later, Google publicised another paper proving that [Storing and Querying Tree-Structured Records in Dremel](https://storage.googleapis.com/pub-tools-public-publication-data/pdf/43119.pdf) are performant and scalable.